ujjwalkumar26/Nats/README.md

 Setup:
 1. Starting this with .net 7 background service as a publisher.
-2. Using choco, installed a executable of nats server locally.
+2. To run locally on machine, using choco, installed a executable of nats server locally.
 Simply `$  choco install nats-server`
+3. Update on docker support: Using docker-compose, a nats image is used instead of pt 2.
+The URL used in connection is pointed to this service by default.